 - Bureau of Land Management (BLM) lands

 The wilderness system has grown from 9.1 million acres from its beginning to roughly 109 million acres today, totaling 762 Wilderness Areas.
 That equals less than two percent of the lower 48 states.

-The first states to gain Wilderness in the NWPS were Arizona, California, Colorado, Idaho, Minnesota, Montana, North Carolina, New Hampshire, New Mexico, Nevada, Oregon, Washington and Wyoming.
+The first states to gain wilderness were Arizona, California, Colorado, Idaho, Minnesota, Montana, North Carolina, New Hampshire, New Mexico, Nevada, Oregon, Washington and Wyoming.